Which MBA Specialization is Best?

 • Healthcare Leadership

-With an MBA in Healthcare Management, you’ll be prepared to work in several career paths.
-These can include:
+With an MBA in Healthcare Management, you’ll be prepared to excel in many positions, including:

 • Pharmaceutical Project Management